-4. Recommendations
+4 Recommendations

-THAT the monitoring programme for consents associated with New Plymouth District Council's WTPs and water supply schemes in the 2016-2017 monitoring year remain unchanged from that for 2015-2016.
+- THAT the monitoring programme for consents associated with New Plymouth District Council's WTPs and water supply schemes in the 2018-2019 monitoring year remain unchanged from that for 2017-2018. - 2.
+THAT should there be issues with environmental or administrative performance in 2018-2019, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.